alxbrb13/croco-eddy/README.md

 ### Compilation and run
 Set up in `jobcomp` the `SOURCE` variable to point to your CROCO code repository Compile (`batch_compil` to do this on Datarmor)
-A `Compile` folder should appear with raw Fortran routines (.F) and precompiled ones (_.f), check that your changes and key choices were taken into account in `_.f` files.
+A `Compile` folder should appear with raw Fortran routines (.F) and precompiled ones (_.f).
+The Fortran codes .F provided in `croco_run/` should be kept outside of `Compile`.
+Check that your changes and key choices were taken into account in `_.f` files.

 Set up experiment parameters (timestep, recorded and averaged variables, output path, etc.) in `croco.in.QWA` and execute the code with `batch_exe_croco`

-## Eddy tracking postprocessing (AMEDA)
+## 3- Eddy tracking postprocessing (AMEDA)

+Tools are porvided in folder `ameda_postproc/`.

 Output files are usually very heavy.
 First slice the model output to retain only the *averaged* sea surface height :
 `ncks -v zeta /output-path/expname_avg.nc /some-work-space-path/expname_ssh.nc`

 Compute geostrophic speed using `make_geo_file_zeta.m` (you can launch it with `batch_geos_matlab`). zonal and meridional speed are computed in `expname_ssu.nc`and `expname_ssv.nc`

-Then performed AMEDA eddy tracking in folder `ameda_postproc/`.
+Then performed AMEDA eddy tracking.
 User parameters are set in `keys_sources_WindEddy_.m`.
 AMEDA code is as in https://github.com/briaclevu/AMEDA
 Some modifications (mostly grid normalization) can be tracked typing `grep -r WindEddy *`
 - source should be `WindEddy`, config is `''`
 - `runname` is experiment folder name, `expname` is output file name without `_ssh.nc`